cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-deploy-blueprint-locally.md

 {%endhighlight%}

 {%warning title=The Subfolder Conundrum%}
 Part of the `local workflow` mechanism is to process the blueprint's directory and subdirectories.
-You need to run the following commands from the Blueprint's root directory.SS
+You need to run the following commands from the Blueprint's root directory.
 {%endwarning%}

 # What's Next